greg-js/arch-wiki-md-repo/wiki/_content/Bluetooth mouse.md

 **Tip:** Ensure that the bluetooth daemon is started before continuing.

-Bluez5 provides the _bluetoothctl_ utility which provides a simple interface for configuring bluetooth devices.
+The _bluetoothctl_ utility provides a simple interface for configuring bluetooth devices.
 The text below is an example of how you can connect a bluetooth mouse using _bluetoothctl_:

 ```
 # bluetoothctl